I earn a commission if you make a purchase through my referral links. As an Amazon Associate I earn from qualifying purchases.

 1. Gently take your plant out of its pot.

-2. Once it is out, find the rhizomes, this is where you will cut the plant.
-In case your plant is small, don’t aim for too many pieces, try to separate it in half instead.
+2. Once it is out, find the rhizomes; this is where you will cut the plant.
+In case your plant is small, don’t aim for too many pieces; try to separate it into half instead.
 If your plant is larger, you can divide it into more pieces.

 4. Fill the pots with good-quality, well-drained potting mixture and repot each plant.